Greg Behrendt's Wake Up Call

-Greg Behrendt's Wake-Up Call was an American reality television series that premiered on SoapNet on January 8, 2009.
+Greg Behrendt's Wake-Up Call is an American reality television series that aired on SoapNet from January 8 to February 12, 2009.
 The series was hosted by stand-up comedian and author Greg Behrendt.

 The series, like Behrendt's previous effort (a daily syndicated talk show), specialized in dealing with couples and their relationship problems.
 The major difference between Wake-Up Call and The Greg Behrendt Show was that the relationships were dealt with in person rather than in a television studio.

 Originally, Wake-Up Call was supposed to air on ABC in the 2006–2007 season, as the six-episode series was scheduled to be a midseason replacement.
 However, ABC never aired the episodes and the series sat unaired for two years until corporate sibling SoapNet began airing the series.
-The final episode aired on February 12.